girot-ethz/ddm/Timetable_DDM_II/Week_03.md

 ## Training Material:
-If you are interested in diving into QGIS yourself, you find training material on the student server under the following path:
+If you are interested in diving into QGIS yourself, you find training material on the student server following this path:

 arch_lus_mscla_student\FS_21\Digital-Design-Methods-II\01_Input\QGIS Training